 On January 11 a work detail was formed and about half the dead were removed from the hold.
 The dead were unloaded onto a barge, and the bodies were taken to shore.
 A POW detail of twenty men dragged the corpses to the beach by tying ropes to the legs and dragging them to the grave on the beach.
 Later in the day, the survivors of the forward hold were moved into another hold on the ship.

 According to information gathered by the U.S. Army after the war, 1st.
 Lt.
 George A. Van Arsdall died from wounds on Friday, January 12, 1945, after the attack on the Enoura Maru.
 His body was taken to shore on a barge and the POWs who were assigned to the detail took him ashore for burial.

-It should be noted that according to the report filed by U.S. Recovery Team 9 on June 27, 1946, they were able to recover and identify the remains of 1st Lt.
-George A. Van Arsdall in a mass grave on Formosa.
-The remains were next stored at Recovery Team 9’s warehouse at Kiirun, Formosa until the military made the decision on what would be done with them.
+It should be noted that according to the report filed by U.S. Recovery Team 9 on June 29, 1946, they were able to recover and identify the remains of 1st Lt.
+George A. Van Arsdall in the mass grave on Formosa.
+The grave was described as being 18 feet wide and 75 feet long and 15 feet deep.
+The remains were put in boxes and stored at a warehouse at Kiirun, Formosa, until the military made the decision on what would be done with them.
 Since there was no second way to confirm the remains were actually those of Lt.
 George Van Arsdall, the remains were buried as “Unknown.”

 Sometime in mid-1945, his wife received a telegram from the War Department.